 LA Studios and Discipline Courses: Through studios in systems and urban ecology, site planning and housing projects, urban parks and riverfront public realms, and museum and civic plazas, students are exposed to a progressive complexity of urban landscape architecture topics and physical sites.
 Courses on social aspects, history and diversity, public art and criticism, as well as scientific and technical principles, including urban ecology, hydrology and earthwork, planting design, and structural and construction means and methods, allow students to manifest their thinking into thoughtful studies and cutting-edge design solutions for present and future global urban spaces.

 Practice: Concurrent with the academic Landscape Architecture coursework, students participate in experiential learning by working within professional firms.
 In these settings students test their academic discoveries by responding to real clients, tangible sites, and actual programs and construction budgets.
-These practice experiences equip students with hands-on knowledge and allow them to move into their professional track early in their careers.For information about Licensure in Landscape Architecture, see the Jobs, Professional Practice, and Licensure page.
+These practice experiences equip students with hands-on knowledge and allow them to move into their professional track early in their careers.For information about Licensure in Landscape Architecture, see the Career Services, Jobs, and Licensure page.

 Location: The School of Landscape Architecture takes full advantage of its prime location in the heart of Boston, where students have the ability to observe and consider real aspects of the City, in situ.
 The City, in this sense, is both the setting and the classroom for students to explore the living and constructed dynamics of urban public open space such that they have constant stimulation in a complex living and learning experience.